Daniele-Gregori/ResourceFunctions/README.md

   * [AssociateColumns](https://resources.wolframcloud.com/FunctionRepository/resources/AssociateColumns/): create associations among columns of a tabular.

-To read the documentation of each, click the corresponding links.
+To read the documentation for each of these functions, click the corresponding links.